1

 - Radiology: Taking, Developing and Interpreting

-topDates: Friday, Saturday, and Sunday January 7-9 2011
+topDates: Friday, Saturday, and Sunday March 26-28, 2021

-Credits Earned: 24 hours
+Credits Earned: 24 RACE-APPROVED veterinary continuing education credits

-- Pathology of Tooth #’s, Form & Position
+- Pathology of Tooth #s, Form & Position

 - Jaw Growth Abnormalities & Classification of Malocclusions